Football at the 1963 Pan American Games

-The fourth edition of the football tournament at the Pan American Games was held in São Paulo, Brazil, from April 20 to May 4, 1963.
+The fourth edition of the football tournament at the Pan American Games was held in São Paulo, Brazil, from 20 April to 4 May 1963.
 Five teams competed in a round-robin competition, with Argentina being the defending champions.
 Brazil, Argentina and Chile qualified for the tournament at the beginning of the year, while Peru and Paraguay did not.

-Matches were held in Estádio Comendador Sousa and Estádio Parque São Jorge, both in Sao Paulo.
+Matches were held in Estádio Comendador Sousa and Estádio Parque São Jorge, both in São Paulo.